jeremybanka/pizza-parlor/test/README.md

 ### Describe: `Session()`

 * **Test**\
-  Set up a Session with an empty order, readymade phases, and a subzero idTicker.
+  Set up a Session with an empty order, readymade states, and a subzero idTicker.
 * **Code**
   ```
   const mySession = new Session()